CRSK76/JS-Cheat-Sheet-Charlie/schleifen.md

 -> **Syntax**:

-    for( Variable in iterierbares Objekt )
+    for( Variable of iterierbares Objekt )
     {
         Anweisungen
     }